NoriSte/reactjsday-2019-testing-course/book/signup-flow-challenges.md

 # The first E2E test: signup

-There is a lot to tell and care when writing E2E tests, we are goign to use one of the most famous example: the signup flow.
+There is a lot to tell and care when writing E2E tests, we are goign to use one of the most famous examples: the signup flow.
 Testing this kind of flow is useful because:

 - it fills a form